AhmedNassar7/AhmedNassar7.github.io/README.md

 ## ✨ Features

 - `Fully Responsive Design` – Fully responsive layout that adapts across all devices and screen sizes.
-- `Interactive Particles Background` – Interactive background with animated particles for a modern experience and immersive look.
+- `Interactive Background` – Interactive background with animated particles for a modern experience and immersive look.
 - `Dynamic Sections` – Content dynamically updates with smooth transitions as users scroll.
-- `Dynamic & Interactive Experience` – Animated transitions and motion effects.
+- `Dynamic & Interactive` – Animated transitions and motion effects.
 - `Smooth Navigation` – Easy-to-use navbar with quick links and mobile-friendly collapsible menu.
+- `UI/UX Design` – followed the best practices of UI/UX design to ensure a smooth, user-friendly, and engaging experience
 - `Rotating Quotes` – Display of rotating programming quotes, with **manual** and **auto-change** options.
 - `Custom Scrollbar` – Personalized **scrollbar** with unique **UI/UX** design.
 - `Scroll-to-Top Button` – Appears when scrolling down, allowing smooth scrolling back to the top.
 - `Rotating Quotes` – Display of rotating programming quotes, with **manual** and **auto-change** options.
 - `Contact Form` – Integrated with **Firebase** and **EmailJS** to handle user inquiries.
-- `Modular & Scalable Architecture` – Built with **SCSS** and a **components** for easy maintenance and scalability.
+- `Modular & Scalable` – Built with **SCSS** and a **components** for easy maintenance and scalability.
 - `Performance Optimization` – **Fast load times** and **smooth performance** on all devices.
 - `Cross-Browser Compatibility` – Works seamlessly across all modern browsers.